wso2/docs-is/en/docs/learn/prerequisites-to-publish-statistics.md

         in plain text in WSO2 IS event publishers.

+2. Import the
-2. If you created a new keystore for WSO2 IS Analytics, import the `           public certificate          ` of that keystore to the `           client­-truststore.jks          ` of the WSO2 IS using the following command.
+    `           public certificate          ` of each keystore to the `           client­-truststore.jks          ` of the WSO2 IS using
+    the following command.